Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 <text-box variant='learningObjectives' name='Learning Objectives'>

-- You review the use of lists.
+- Review the use of lists.
-- You know how to use a list as an instance variable.
+- Know how to use a list as an instance variable.

 </text-box>

-Next, let's have a look at objects that contain a list.
-Examples of objects like these include objects that describe sets, for example playlists.
+Let's take a look at objects that contain a list, such as those that describe sets, for instance, playlists.

-In the following example, we have made a class for the concept of a playlist.
-The playlist contains songs: songs can be added, songs can be removed, and the songs that the playlist contains can be printed.
+Here's an example of a class we've created for the concept of a playlist.
+The playlist contains songs, which can be added or removed, and the songs it contains can be printed.

 ```java
 // imports